geobakery/GeospatialAnalyzer/documentation/environment.md

 Visit us on GitHub: [GeospatialAnalyzer](https://github.com/geobakery)

 ## topic.json special feature
-If you want to use more than one database, your able to use "__multipleSources__" to list them in your topic.json file.
+If you want to use more than one database schema, your able to use "__multipleSources__" to list them in your topic.json file.

 ```